-Grenfell tower: Newport blocks fail fire safety tests - BBC News
+Newport towers fail fire safety tests

 Cladding at four Swansea tower blocks in Clyne Court, Sketty and Jefferys Court in Penlan, which initially failed tests, have been declared safe.

+Milton Court in Ringland, Hillview in the Gaer and Greenwood in St Julian's were renovated in 2015 after being part of the £12.5m Welsh Housing Quality Standard investment programme.

-But the flats in Newport have failed a "second large-scale test" of cladding including aluminium composite material with mineral wool insulation, the only samples to have been sent from Welsh properties.
+But the flats in Newport have failed a "second large-scale test" of cladding including aluminium composite material (ACM) with mineral wool insulation, the only samples to have been sent from Welsh properties.

+Rockwool, the makers of the insulation, said the test does not properly assess their product.

+It is suspected that ACM panels on the outside of Grenfell Tower fuelled the spread of the fatal blaze, acting as kindling once the fire took hold.

-Newport City homes are "working with independent experts on a programme of work to remove and replace the cladding" and install sprinkler systems "as quickly as possible".
+Newport City homes are "working with independent experts on a programme of work to remove and replace the cladding" and install sprinkler systems.

 "The safety of our residents has always and will continue to be a priority," said NCH executive director of operations Rob Lynbeck.